-BOSTON (AP) - Boston Bruins fans are reveling in the team's first Stanley Cup championship in nearly four decades, as city police are keeping a close eye on the celebrations to make sure they don't get out of hand.
+BOSTON (AP) - Boston Bruins fans reveled in the team's first Stanley Cup championship in nearly four decades as city police kept a close eye on the celebrations to ensure things didn't turn violent.

-Fans who had been watching the game in bars and restaurants around the city erupted in cheers when the Bruins defeated the Vancouver Canucks 4-0.
-The Bruins last won the Cup in 1972.
+Cheers erupted from fans who watched the seventh and deciding game in bars and restaurants as the Bruins defeated the Vancouver Canucks 4-0.
+Some of them had not been born when the Bruins last won the Cup in 1972.

 "I'm a diehard Bruins fan and I wanted to be in Boston for it," said Colleen Liffers, 22, of Newburyport, Mass.
 "This is so unbelievable."

 Liffers and her friends left the nightclub "Howl at the Moon" after the game ended.
 Like many fans, they headed directly for the TD Garden, the home of the Bruins.
 There they planned to continue celebrating although the team was thousands of miles away in Vancouver.